announce/sir/README.md

 Random thoughts might come across to you during the implementation:

-- Follow your heart and compiler; rust compiler shows very user-friendly error messages.
+- Follow your heart and compiler; rust compiler shows informative error messages.